CleverCloud/documentation/content/guides/pgpool.md

 ### Using the PCP command

-The [PCP tool](https://www.pgpool.net/docs/latest/en/html/pcp-commands.html) is preconfigured and available on your application.
+The [PCP tool](https://www.pgpool.net/docs/latest/en/html/pcp-commands.html) is pre-configured and available on your application.

 ```bash
 pcp_pool_status -h /tmp -U pcp -w